RayPK1/ManagerStudent/README.md

-A program to manager student full by java.
+A program to manager student full by java.<br>
+Download ManagerStudent.jar to run the app